• COLGA MLP Home Page

 The commissioner will then evaluate the teams for overall fairness and approve the teams.
 Captains will contact his/her players to welcome them to a team.

 All registered players will be selected for a team.
 During the season, captains must ensure that each player will compete in a minimum of 75% of the matches.
 This will prevent overusing the highest skilled players.
+Also note that the Blue Division will play with Lifetime balls.
+The Red Division will play with Franklin X-40 balls.

 match scheduling and substitutions